Australia–Luxembourg relations

 Australia–Luxembourg relations are the bilateral relations between the Commonwealth of Australia and the Grand Duchy of Luxembourg.
 Australia and Luxembourg formalized diplomatic relations on 18 September 1970 with the first appointment of Australia's ambassador in Brussels as non-resident ambassador to Luxembourg.
 The first ambassador presented credentials on 13 October 1970.
 Both countries are full members of the Organisation for Economic Co-operation and Development and share common values on human rights, climate change and disarmament.

 Diplomatic relations

 Australia's Ambassador to the EU, NATO, Belgium and Luxembourg, Caroline Millar, presented credentials to H.R.H. the Grand Duke of Luxembourg in March 2022.
-Former Prime Minister Scott Morrison met Luxembourg Prime Minister Xavier Bettel during commemorations held in Portsmouth in June 2019 in London for the 75th anniversary of the D-Day landings.
+Prime Minister Scott Morrison met Luxembourg Prime Minister Xavier Bettel during commemorations held in Portsmouth in June 2019 in Portsmouth for the 75th anniversary of the D-Day landings.

-Former Finance Minister Mathias Cormann met his Luxembourg counterpart, Pierre Gramegna, in March 2017 to discuss establishing a bilateral tax treaty, and Luxembourg's Foreign Minister Jean Asselborn in September 2016.
+Australian Finance Minister Mathias Cormann met his Luxembourg counterpart, Pierre Gramegna, in March 2017 to discuss establishing a bilateral tax treaty, and Luxembourg's Foreign Minister Jean Asselborn in September 2016.

 Luxembourg is represented in Australia through the embassy of the Netherlands in Canberra and through honorary consulates in Sydney and Melbourne.